SietseT/ElundusCoreApp/README.md

 <details>
   <summary><b>Why did you make an application instead of continuing to support https://www.elunduscore.com?</b></summary>
   <br />

-Elundus Core started out as a project for me to test out some donation messages for xQc, using the **[StreamElements](https://streamelements.com/) API**.
+Elundus Core started out as a project for me to test out some donation messages for xQc, using the [StreamElements](https://streamelements.com/) API.
 Keep this in mind, this is important for later.

 I decided make it public and host it as a website, mainly because of the low costs.
 Back then it was just a static website built with [GatsbyJS](https://www.gatsbyjs.com/), so it didn't cost much for me to host it and it was worth it.
 I wanted to perfect the website, so I've strived to get a high as possible score in [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) and made sure to get SEO right, so the website would show up in Google.